 Bear in mind the benefits of this new number.
-Sending messages via the carriers’ 10DLC services gives you access to SMS routes specially designed for business traffic.
+Sending messages via the carriers’ 10DLC services gives you access to SMS and MMS routes specially designed for business traffic.

 This means using a 10DLC number will enable you to send messages to large audiences – in the knowledge that they will be delivered to customer inboxes in seconds.